Financial Accounting: Your Pathway to Business Growth | Zell

 • Equity: This is the amount left after subtracting assets from liabilities.
 It’s the money that the business’s owner and shareholders have.

 Want to explore career options in accounting?
-Read our comprehensive guide on the Top 5 Accounting Careers After Graduation.
+Read our comprehensive guide on the Top 5 Accounting and Finance Careers After Graduation.

 Different Types of Financial Accounting